wjun0830/prac/_posts/2020-10-29-welcome-to-jekyll.md

 ---
 layout: post
 title:  "Welcome to Jekyll!"
-date:   2022-11-26 02:54:10 +0900
+description: "A Preset Post from Jekyll"
+type: card-dated
+date:   2020-10-29 20:01:21 -0400
 categories: jekyll update
+image: http://placehold.it/750X300?text=Header+Image # for local images, place in /assets/img/posts/
+caption:
+last-updated: 2020-10-26 20:01:21 -0400
+categories: post
+tag: jekyll
+author: Tyler Butler
+card: card-2
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 Jekyll requires blog post files to be named according to the following format:

 `YEAR-MONTH-DAY-title.MARKUP`

 Where `YEAR` is a four-digit number, `MONTH` and `DAY` are both two-digit numbers, and `MARKUP` is the file extension representing the format used in the file.
 After that, include the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.

 Jekyll also offers powerful support for code snippets:

 {% highlight ruby %}